replane-dev/replane-python/examples/basic-sync/README.md

 ## What This Example Shows

-- Using the `SyncReplaneClient` with context manager
+- Using the `Replane` with context manager
 - Reading boolean feature flags
 - Reading numeric configuration values
 - Passing context for override evaluation